 1. Writing Too Much – The Common Application main essay has a 650 word maximum though a shorter essay is acceptable.
 Supplemental essays and some colleges that offer their own application can offer prompts that range from 50 words to unlimited.
 This word limit might seem like a dare to more verbose writers, but it is a limitation that you should respect for several reasons.
 Rather than looking at it as an imposition or dare, you can view it as a challenge.
 As Shakespeare wrote, “Brevity is the soul of wit.”
 While writing concisely can be difficult, it is almost always clearer and more compelling for the reader.

 The more practical reason for not writing pages and pages beyond what your essay merits is that this almost guarantees that the admissions officers will not read your essay thoughtfully.
-Since many of them read dozens (if not hundreds) of essays each admissions season, being brief can help them approach your essay without trepidation and remember it fondly when they are done (rather than remembering it as a behemoth that they had to read at the end of a long, dark day in January).
+Since many of them read hundreds of essays each admissions season, being brief can help them approach your essay without trepidation and remember it fondly when they are done (rather than remembering it as a behemoth that they had to read at the end of a long, dark day in January).

 2. Picking a Topic Only Because You Think It is What the Admissions Officers Want to Hear – This might be the most tempting trap of all of the ones listed here.
 When it comes to selecting a topic, some students immediately think about their activities list and try to decide which activity or project would seem the most impressive to the admissions deans.
 While it isn’t necessarily bad to write about a topic like community service, problems arise when you are writing merely to impress rather than writing about service because it is genuinely important to you and a significant focus in your activities and your life.

 This ploy can backfire because it can be obvious to the readers that you are writing what you think they want to hear.
-Also, selecting a topic for this sole reason can lead you to writer’s block, since you might not have an intriguing story or unique angle to use in your writing.
+Also, selecting a topic for this sole reason can lead you to writer’s block, since you might not have an intriguing story or be able to convey why the story matters.

 A way to avoid this is to think about a possible topic and ask yourself, “Why do I want to write about this?”
 If your only answer is, “It sounds like a topic that is important,” then perhaps you should consider your other options.